ChristopherPatrickKuntz/start-here/README.md

 ---

+## How This Translates to Security Engagements

+The same anomaly-first method I use for AI systems is how I approach security reviews more broadly.

+In audits and red team contexts, this means:

+- Identifying where system behavior diverges from operator expectations
+- Isolating minimal trigger conditions
+- Reproducing the behavior reliably
+- Characterizing the failure mode in a way engineers can test and mitigate

+I focus on failure discovery and clear handoff, not exploit theatrics.

+---

 ## Outputs Using This Method

 The following public work was discovered and developed using the anomaly-first exploratory method described above: